lupyuen/lupyuen.github.io/src/display3.md

 # Appendix: JH7110 Display Controller Mysteries

-TODO: In this section we talk about the __mysterious / missing / mistaken things__ in the JH7110 Display Controller.
-(And some typos)
+TODO: In this section we talk about the __Mysterious, Missing and Mistaken__ things in the JH7110 Display Controller.

 ## HDMI Output